En Primeur FAQs

 En Primeur wines are released by the chateau some time after the campaign.
 For Bordeaux for example, the 2018 vintage will be offered in spring 2019 and will arrive in the UK at the end of 2020 or in spring 2021.

 When do I pay?

-The cost of the wine is paid when the En Primeur campaign is opened and must be paid for in order to secure the wine.
-Duty, VAT and delivery are paid when the wine arrives in the country following its release from the Chateaux.
+The cost of the wine is paid when the En Primeur campaign is opened in order to secure the wine.
+Duty, VAT and delivery are then paid when the wine arrives in the country following its release from the Chateaux.